nextcloud/documentation/admin_manual/enterprise_external_storage/s3_swift_as_primary_object_store_configuration.rst

 Configuration
 -------------

 Look in ``config.sample.php`` for a example configurations.
 Copy the relevant part to your ``config.php`` file.
-Any objectstore needs to implement ``\\OCP\\Files\\ObjectStore\\IObjectStore`` and can be passed parameters in the constructor with the ``arguments`` key:
+Any object store needs to implement ``\\OCP\\Files\\ObjectStore\\IObjectStore`` and can be passed parameters in the constructor with the ``arguments`` key: